sensordeck/atlas-docs/docs/evaluation-kit-setup.md

+## Where This Fits

+This page is the final step in the Atlas documentation flow.

+After understanding:

+- the synchronization problem
+- the Atlas hardware architecture
+- the DSIL software layer
+- the ROS2 integration model

+you are now ready to evaluate Atlas in your own robotics system.

+The purpose of the Atlas Evaluation Kit is not to explore a concept, but to **validate deterministic sensor integration in a real environment**.

+This is where Atlas moves from architecture to measurable system behavior.

 # Atlas Evaluation Kit Setup

 The Atlas Evaluation Kit allows robotics teams to validate deterministic multi-sensor synchronization using a real sensor stack.